 Late applications will not be considered.
-Deadline for online submittal it midnight, Friday, August 26th, 2016.
+Deadline for online submittal is midnight on August 31, 2023.

 How can I confirm you received my application?

-Call Liz Noles at Coastal Electric Cooperative (912) 880-4029 if you do not receive verification e-mail after submitting application.
+Call Liz Padgett at Coastal Electric Cooperative at (912) 880-4029 if you do not receive a verification e-mail after submitting your application.

-Is there a limit amount for each grant?
+Is there a limited amount for each grant?

 The maximum Bright Ideas grant that can be award to any one teacher or team is $2,000.

-Watch our 2016 Bright Ideas Prize Team videos to get ideas for your classroom grant.
+Watch this past Bright Ideas Prize Team video to get ideas for your classroom grant.